Rhinemann/mage-hack/src/chapters/Factions.typ

 The council has traditionally maintained a seat for each Sphere, with certain Traditions (the Solificati and Ahl-i-Batin) leaving the council, only to be replaced by newer Traditions (the Sons of Ether and Virtual Adepts), and gain a new one with the introduction of the Death Sphere (Hollow Ones).

-#colbreak()
+#pagebreak()
 === Akashayana/Akashic Brotherhood
 The Akashic Brotherhood, also known as the Akashayana Sangha ("Order of the Vehicle of Akasha") or just the Akashayana, is a Tradition of mages masters of mind, body, and spirit pursuing the arts of personal discipline.

 They believe that mind, body and spirit are all part of the larger whole of the person, just like at the same time that person is part of the whole of the universe.
-In other words, conflict, is an illusion, and the same can be said of identity and dispute, so when mind and body harmonize, the soul follow them.
+In other words, conflict, is an illusion, and the same can be said of identity and dispute, so when mind and body harmonize, the soul follows them.
 By honing their bodies, these mages make a temple for the mind that ultimately brings the comprehension of the spirit.
 The Brotherhood uses simple tools --- exercise, meditation, practice and study --- to refine the simple man into a brother of knowledge.

-==== Organization
-The Brotherhood is essentially led by the Kannagara, monastic ascetics of the Phoenix Robe sect.
-Today, however, lots of power resides with the Shi-Ren ("Benevolent Aristocracy"), a faction of politically active traditionalists who want to expand Akashic influence in world affairs.
-Tradition mages in the West most often encounter warriors of the Vajrapani (derisively called "Warring Fists") and the eclectic iconoclasts of the Li-Hai, who seek enlightenment through heroic experience.

-==== Initiation
-At temples, ashrams, and dojos across the world, Sifus (Masters) and Sihings (Adepts) accept disciples who display open minds and serious purpose.
-Each teacher typically teaches only one pupil at a time.
-Akashic doctrine maintains that every person must find his or her way to enlightenment; as a result, Akashayana receive very little guidance or encouragement.
-Many frustrated pupils give up on this Path; those who persist, however, cultivate impeccable fitness of mind, heart, and body.

 ==== Focus
 "Magick" is actually self-perfection and cosmic harmony.
 To master such Arts in the proper Way (Do), a person must expand awareness in all things, clarify thoughts, focus the body, and subdue emotional confusion.
-Asian alchemy, craftwork, faith, yoga, social dominion, and martial arts training allow a Brother to channel life energy (_chi_) toward astounding feats of physical, mental, and energetic achievement.
-As a result, common paradigms include _Bring Back the Golden Age_, _Everything's an Illusion_, _It's All Good_, and occasionally _Might is Right_.
+Asian alchemy, craftwork, faith, yoga, social dominion, and martial arts training allow a Brother to channel life energy (_chi_) toward astounding feats of physical, mental, and energetic achievement. /* As a result, common paradigms include _Bring Back the Golden Age_, _Everything's an Illusion_, _It's All Good_, and occasionally _Might is Right_. */

+#colbreak()
 ==== Bonus Asset
 Choose a person who helped you significantly along the path of enlightenment, then gain that person as an asset rated at #d6.